KireinaHoro/research-plan/main.typ

   [Autumn 2024], [Organizing the _Systems Group Lunch Seminars_],
 )

-Further administrative tasks may be assigned to the doctoral student based on research, teaching, and study workload as agreed upon with the supervising professor.
+Further administrative tasks may be assigned to the Doctoral Student based on research, teaching, and study workload as agreed upon with the supervising professor.

 = Study Plan

-The D-INFK department stipulates that each doctoral student shall finish 12 credits during the studies, with
+The D-INFK department stipulates that every doctoral student shall finish 12 credits during the studies, with
 #link("https://inf.ethz.ch/doctorate/doctoral-study-program/credit_points.html",
 [requirements on recognition of credits]).

-Since the begin of doctoral studies, the doctoral student has partaken in the following courses:
+Since the beginning of doctoral studies, the Doctoral Student has partaken in the following courses:

 #table(
   columns: (1fr, 4fr, 1fr),